iTwin/presentation/.changeset/stupid-cobras-sparkle.md

 "@itwin/presentation-components": minor
 ---

-PresentationTreeRenderer: separate filtering logic from rendering logic by putting it to the newly added useFilterablePresentationTree.
+PresentationTreeRenderer: separate filtering logic from rendering logic by putting it to the newly added `useFilterablePresentationTree`.